pjmidgard/Spring-1-A/README.md

 # Spring-1-A
 Spring-1-A

-Algorithm ILIN:
+Algorithm Logit:

 Numbers compress.
 Need to count how numbers and translate decimal, int and binary.
+We can reduce Label.
+Lebel it any number that should be optimal.